purescript/purescript/README.md

     -o --output
         Write the generated Javascript to the specified file

-    -e --externs
+    -e --foreign imports
-        Write a list of externs declarations to the specified file in addition to generating Javascript output
+        Write a list of foreign imports declarations to the specified file in addition to generating Javascript output

 ## Motivation